nikist97/Python-DataStructures/README.md

 # creates an empty tree with no root

 tree = BinarySearchTree(root = 10) # type is set to default - int, hence only integers can be added
-# creates a tree with the argument value as a root, raises a TypeError if argument for root is not int
+# creates a tree with the argument value as a root, raises a BinarySearchTreeTypeError if argument for root is not int

 tree = BinarySearchTree(root = "man", elements_type = str) # type is set to str, hence only strings
-# can be added, creates a tree with the argument value as a root, raises a TypeError if argument is
+# can be added, creates a tree with the argument value as a root, raises a BinarySearchTreeTypeError if argument is
 # not of the type specified in the constructor

 tree.get_number_of_elements() # returns the number of elements in the tree